Chart Color Schemes

 Monbulk - Silvan is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Monbulk - Silvan's population is around 5,850 as of Nov 2025.
-This reflects an increase of 34 people since the 2021 Census, which reported a population of 5,816 people.
-The change is inferred from the estimated resident population of 5,834 in June 2024 and an additional 16 validated new addresses since the Census date.
-This level of population equates to a density ratio of 85 persons per square kilometer.
-Monbulk - Silvan's growth rate of 0.6% since census positions it within 2.7 percentage points of the SA3 area (3.3%), demonstrating competitive growth fundamentals.
-Population growth was primarily driven by overseas migration, contributing approximately 62.1% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Monbulk - Silvan's population is around 5853 as of Feb 2026.
+This reflects an increase of 37 people (0.6%) since the 2021 Census, which reported a population of 5816 people.
+The change is inferred from the estimated resident population of 5834 from the ABS as of June 2024 and an additional 18 validated new addresses since the Census date.
+This level of population equates to a density ratio of 85 persons per square kilometer, providing significant space per person and potential room for further development.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 62.1% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Projections indicate an overall population decline over this period, with the area's population expected to contract by 203 persons by 2041 according to this methodology.
-However, growth is anticipated in specific age cohorts, led by the 85 and over age group, which is projected to grow by 184 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, Over this period, projections indicate a decline in overall population, with the area's population expected to shrink by 203 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 184 people.

 Frequently Asked Questions - Population